examon/bsc_msc_thesis/design.md

 This approach would unfortunately produce inconsistent IR.
 It not enough to remove only components in the path.
 We need to include every other component that is dependent on any other component that is already part of the path.

+---

+`Checking if we have any branching dependent on the @path`

+- `investigating block, collecting basic blocks`
+TBA

+- `block has no instruction in "if.*" basic block`

+Then do nothing

+- `block has some instruction in "if.*" basic block`

+TBA

+ - `Find branch instruction that services this BB and add block associated with this branch instruction to the @path.`

+      TBA

+---

+`Computing what dependency blocks we want to keep`

+- `marking every block from @path as to keep`

+Mark as visited to make sure we do not process this block in BFS.

+- `setting up initial queue for BFS search`

+Go over @path and figure out if there are any calls outside the @path.
+If there are, put those called blocks for investigation into the @queue.

+- `running BFS`

+Run BFS from queue and add everything for keeping that is not visited.

+- `Collecting everything that we do not want to keep`

+We store blocks and functions that we want to remove into sets.

+---

+`Removing unwanted blocks`

+Remove instructions that we stored earier.
+Watch out for terminators (do not remove them).

+Do not erase instruction that is inside @target_instructions_ (We need those instructions intact.)

+---

+`Removing unwanted functions`

+Invalidate all function calls to @function.
+This is to make sure that we do not have any dangling function calls to @function after we remove @function.
+This would produce segfault.